-Digital Sovereignty in Developing Countries: A Vital Issue in 2025
+Digital Sovereignty in Developing Countries: A Vital Priority in 2025

-Digital sovereignty in developing countries: visual representation of digital infrastructure in Africa
+Digital sovereignty in developing countries: Africa represented with digital connections and infrastructure

 🧠 Conclusion